thiviyanT/IntelliGraphs/README.md

 3. Create a pull request from your feature branch to the dev branch.
 4. The CI pipeline will automatically run tests on your pull request.

-Changes must pass all tests before they can be merged and be approved.
+Changes must pass all tests and be approved before they can be merged into the `main` branch.
 For questions or discussions, please open an issue on GitHub.